 So- The 2020 NZNO National AGM and Conference were held in September and for the first time in a virtual format.
-The AGM with it's remits saw the use of the new one person one vote system working well although voting numbers were once again very disappointing.
-Newly-elected NZNO president Heather Symes spoke at the AGM promising to be an honest and collaborative leader.
+The AGM with its remits saw the use of the new one person one vote system working well although voting numbers were once again very disappointing.
+Despite early 2020 (during the height of the COVID outbreak) seeing resignations of nearly half of the Board, voting for new Board members was completed and seated three new members plus a new Chair and Vice just in time for the AGM.
+The Chair as you will know has since resigned, for personal reasons...as has the Chief Executive Office (CEO).

-2020 NZNO AGM Chief Executive Memo Musa said NZNO has gone into deficit due to less revenue and more spending.
+At the AGM CEO Memo Muso said NZNO has gone into deficit due to less revenue and more spending.
 He said it had been a "challenging" year.
 While membership had dropped by 0.9% over the year to 51,634, the trajectory still pointed to growth.
 NZNO had ended the financial year with a net deficit of just over \$570,000 after adjustment, mainly due to the drop in its investment portfolio in the final quarter largely due to COVID-19.
 NZNO corporate services manager, David Woltman explained \$500,000 less membership revenue came in over 2019/20, as NZNO membership growth did not meet projections.
 NZNO ended the financial year with an after-tax deficit of \$842,000.
-There was overall \$700,000 less revenue and \$48,000 more spending across a range of areas including consultancy, legal fees, staffing, travel and member insurance.
+There was overall \$700,000 less revenue and \$480,00 more spending across a range of areas including consultancy, legal fees, staffing, travel and member insurance.
 Investment gains adjusted the net deficit to \$571,000.
-A board overspend of \$119,000 related mostly to legal fees of \$130,000.
+A Board overspend of \$119,000 related mostly to legal fees.
 The Kaiwhakahaere budget overspend of \$47,000 related to annual leave buyout and travel internationally and locally.
 The budget of the former President was from another source.
 A membership committee overspend of \$7000 related to travel.
-Consultancy fees of \$349,372 - nearly \$100,000 over budget - included a strategic plan review (\$16,000) was noted; DHB MECA agreement (\$25,000, mainly on travel); board elections (\$42,000); digital membership database (\$50,000) were other overspends identified.
+Consultancy fees of \$349,372 nearly \$100,000 over budget - included a strategic plan review (\$16,000) was noted ; DHB MECA agreement (\$25,000, mainly on travel); board elections (\$42,000); digital membership database (\$50,000) were other overspends identified.